-Tel: 01970 636688 Email: organic@wlbp.co.uk
+PO Box 8, Gorseland, North Road, Abersystwyth, Ceredigion SY23 2WB Tel: 01970 636688 Email: organic@wlbp.co.uk

-PRODUCTION of ORGANIC AGRICULTURAL PR RODUCIS 1.01 Organic produce derives from a land based, agricultural system that 834 Article 3 avoids the use of agrochemicals, protects and enhances the natural 1.02 habitat and observes a high standard of animal welfare.
-834 Article 4 1.02 Careful observation of the following principles is essential for successful organic production:- 834 Article 4 Understanding that modern agriculture derives from natural systems that have evolved over millions of years and that organic production must work with nature and not seek to dominate it.
-2. Understanding the importance of maintaining a healthy and living soil.
+1.01 Organic produce derives from a land based, agricultural system that 834 Article 3 avoids the use of agrochemicals, protects and enhances the natural habitat and observes a high standard of animal welfare.
+1.02 Careful observation of the following principles is essential for 834 Article 4 successful organic production:- 1.
+Understanding that modern agriculture derives from natural systems that have evolved over millions of years and that organic production must work with nature and not seek to dominate it.
+Understanding the importance of maintaining a healthy and living soil.
 3. Avoiding any pollution of soil, air or water.
-4. Ensuring a high standard of health and welfare for all livestock.
+Ensuring a high standard of health and welfare for all livestock.
 5. Protecting and enhancing the natural features of the land, thus providing for greater diversity of wildlife and reducing the risk to endangered species.
-6. Considering the wider picture and the social and environmental impact of the farming system.
-1.03 The following are the main characteristics of an organic system:- 834 Article 5 & 12 1.00 1.
+6. Considering the wider picture and the social and environmental impact of the farming system 1.02 impact of the farming system.
+924 Articlo 5 8 12 1.03 The following are the main characteristics of an organic system:- 834 Article 5 & 12 1.
 Sound rotation.
-33.7.1.0.0.3 & 12 Judicious use of animal and green manures.
+Judicious use of animal and green manures.
+Use only of a smithed using real factilities.
 3. Use only of permitted mineral fertilisers.
 4. Use only of permitted pesticides.
 5. No herbicides.
 6. Use of appropriate cultivation techniques.
 7. Minimum impact on naturally occurring plants and wildlife.
 1.04 An organic production unit must comprise clearly identified land OS Field Numbers. areas and designated livestock and crop storage buildings.
 Farm building plan.
-1.05 889 Article 63 1.05 An application to convert a holding or part holding to organic This must be accepted by QWFC before production must be accompanied by a conversion plan .
-A full conversion plan will comprise the following:- registration.
+889 Article 63 1.05 An application to convert a holding or part holding to organic This must be accepted by QWFC before production must be accompanied by a conversion plan .
+A full registration. conversion plan will comprise the following:- 1.
 A description of the current and proposed enterprises.
-000 Autida 62, 70 A farm plan and schedule of fields and buildings to be 889 Article 63, 70 converted.
+889 Article 63, 70 2.
+A farm plan and schedule of fields and buildings to be converted.
 3. A description of the management practices to be employed during and after conversion to include:- 1.29 - 1.31 a.
 Soil management.
 1.32 b.
-Cropping and crop rotation.
-1102 c.
+Cropping and crop rotation. c.
 Grazing systems and forage production. d.
 Plant nutrient supply. e.
 Weed and pest control.
 1.40 4.
 A habitat protection and enhancement plan.
 2.42, 3.42, 4.42, 5.31, 6.42 5.
 A farm manure management plan.
-1.06 6.
-A livestock management plan.
-Partial or staged conversion of a holding is permitted providing: Not scattered fields.
-1.00 Partial or staged conversion of a holding is permitted providing:The proposed area is of sufficient size to permit sustainable Hedges, permanent fences, dykes or walls. organic production.
+6. A livestock management plan.
+1.06 Partial or staged conversion of a holding is permitted providing:- Not scattered fields.
+1. The proposed area is of sufficient size to permit sustainable Hedges, permanent fences, dykes or walls. organic production.
 Labelled physically and on farm plan.
-There is appropriate selection of the land areas to be 834 Article 11.2, 11.3 converted. , - 3.
-There are physical boundaries between organic and non- organic blocks of land.
-4. Buildings and stores are clearly identified as organic or non- 1 organic. organic.
-5. The whole area of the unit used for feeding the livestock enterprise(s) must comply with the QWFC organic standards.
+2. There is appropriate selection of the land areas to be 834 Article 11.2, 11.3 converted.
+There are physical boundaries between organic and non- 1 organic blocks of land. organic blocks of land.
+4. Buildings and stores are clearly identified as organic or non- organic blocks of land.4.
+Buildings and stores are clearly identified as organic or non- organic. organic blocks of land.
+4. Buildings and stores are clearly identified as organic or non-